A. O. Scott: Television

 In 2006 and 2007, Scott served as a guest critic on Ebert & Roeper during Roger Ebert's absence due to thyroid cancer.

 Between 2002 and 2014, Scott made 15 appearances on Charlie Rose, where he predicted the Academy Award winners and spoke about recently released films.
 He often appeared alongside David Denby of The New Yorker and Janet Maslin of The New York Times and guest-hosted the program on a number of occasions.

 On August 5, 2009, it was announced that Scott, along with Chicago Tribune critic Michael Phillips, would take over hosting duties on At the Movies from Ben Lyons and Ben Mankiewicz, who would no longer be involved with the show.
 Scott and Phillips began their duties when the show started its new season on September 5, 2009.
 The show was canceled after one season due to low ratings, concluding its run in August 2010.

 Academia

 Scott was a professor of film criticism at Wesleyan University.
 As of 2023, he is no longer listed as being on the faculty at Wesleyan.

 Preferences

 Favorites

 In a 2009 conversation with Rotten Tomatoes, Scott named his five favorite films as La Dolce Vita, The Godfather, Sullivan's Travels, McCabe & Mrs. Miller and The Man Who Shot Liberty Valance.

 Best of the year

-From 2000 to 2022, Scott complied an annual film list which provides an overview of his critical preferences.
+From 2000 to 2022, Scott compiled an annual film list which provides an overview of his critical preferences.